 These guidelines are now in effect.
 We set the date as March 2017, after giving our members six months' notice to make the changes.

 Some members have reported resistance from colleagues to displaying the Crossref DOI on the landing page as a link (they say the DOI link in that location appears superfluous as it appears to link to itself).
 The Crossref DOI must be displayed as a link, because it is both an identifier and a persistent link.
 It is easier for users when members display the DOI as a full link as they can copy it easily.
-In addition, many users don’t know what a DOI is but they know what a link is.
-We want to encourage the DOI to be used as a persistent link, and to be shared and used in other applications (e.g. reference managers).
-A fully linked DOI wherever it appears, enables this.
+Also, many users don’t know what a DOI is, but they know what a link is.
+We want to encourage the DOI to be used as a persistent link, and to be shared and used in other applications (such as reference management tools).
+A fully linked DOI enables this, wherever it appears.

 No - there is no need to redeposit metadata.
 These guidelines cover how you display DOIs on your website, not how to register them with us.

-http:.
-This never happened and it will never happen.
-Advantages to changing the display to a resolvable URL - even on the page the DOI itself resolves to - include the following:
+Advantages to changing the display to a resolvable URL (even on the page the DOI itself resolves to) include:

-A number of style guides recommend that a DOI be included in the reference as an unlinked string.
-We are contacting the main style guides to request that they update their recommendations for DOIs to use the full URL form.
+A number of style guides recommend including a DOI in the reference as an unlinked string.
+We are contacting the main style guides to request that they update their recommendations for DOIs to use the full-URL form.

 Providing the central linking infrastructure for scholarly publishing is something we take seriously.
 Because we form the connections between publisher content all over the web, it’s important that we do our bit to enable secure browsing from start to finish.
-In addition, HTTPS is now a ranking signal for Google who gives sites using HTTPS a small ranking boost.
+In addition, HTTPS is now a ranking signal for Google, which gives sites using HTTPS a small ranking boost.

 Some years ago we started the process of making our new services available exclusively over HTTPS.
 The Crossref Metadata API is HTTPS enabled, and Crossmark and our Assets CDN use HTTPS exclusively.
 In 2015 we collaborated with Wikipedia to make all of their DOI links HTTPS.
 We hope that we’ll start to see more of the scholarly publishing industry doing the same.